microsoft/frontend-bootcamp/step2-05/demo/README.md

 ```

 In the demo and exercises for this step, I separated the pure and reducer functions into different files to make it cleaner.
 The tests inside `pureFunctions.spec.ts` should describe the behavior of the individual functions.
 They are easy to follow and easy to write.

-# Exercise

-If you still have the app running from a previous step, stop it with `ctrl+c`.
-Start the tests instead by running `npm test` from the root of the `frontend-bootcamp` folder.

-1. First, take a look at the store interface in `exercise/src/store/index.ts`.
-Note that the `Store` interface has two keys: `todos` and `filter`.
-We'll concentrate on `todos`, which is an object where the keys are string IDs and the values are of a `TodoItem` type.

-2. Open `exercise/src/reducers/pureFunctions.ts` and fill in the missing function bodies.

-3. Open `exercise/src/reducers/index.ts` and fill in the missing case statements for the switch on `action.type`.

-4. Open `exercise/src/reducers/pureFunctions.spec.ts` and implement tests for the functions you wrote for `remove`, `complete`, and `clear`.